-The values that I hold most dear are apparent in my artistic and educational efforts to edit space and time in an expressive and experimental way that encourages close examination of the core balances between individualism/independence and collectivism/interdependence in society.
+The values that I hold most dear are apparent in my interdisciplinary artistic and educational endeavors as a teaching artist to edit space and time in an expressive and experimental way that encourages close examination of the core balances between individualism/independence and collectivism/interdependence in society today.

 Although an “abstract” work of art is the product of an artistic process of simplification, the aesthetic experience it facilitates can be quite complex, especially in regard to how multiple memories and senses can be simultaneously triggered by just one of these catalysts of ambiguity.
 The apparent absence of “concrete” imagery causes us to become more curious about (and therefore more critical of) content derived from form, subject matter, and non-formal context, especially in today's hyper-connected, media-rich era where our senses are being constantly inundated with advertisements designed to elicit either impulsive “knee-jerk” reactions devoid of reason or a state of physical passivity where active conceptual explorations that seem safer as less meaningful mind-over-matter experiences.

 An analogy to the recording artist is useful to understanding my creative process.
 Music made in a studio setting differs from the direct, unedited kind that is performed by a band or a busker before a live audience.
 Like the studio musician, my work is the result of successive recordings made in a private professional space using a variety of tools before a final compilation is released to audiences in the discursive spaces of society for appreciation.
 To construct captivating images, I set a sequence of steps for myself that allow for improvisation to varying degrees.
 Melodic, harmonic, and rhythmic elements coalesce to ensure an evocative experience that is both compelling and complete.
 Some of my pieces are made to be experienced as physical objects while others are not.

 The following statements are a few of those that greatly influence my a-tad-more-monkery-than-monkey-business holistic approach to art: